All Episodes

 They can't accept that we exist, that we have a different thought process and belief system than they do.

-And and it crept into even a kind of, I know it's the most prestigious and premier law enforcement agency in the in the world, the FBI, but that's not the rank and file FBI guy that I know.
+There is this arrogance that exists among the liberal DC swamp media mob, New York, LA, San Francisco elite, and it crept into even a kind of, I know it's the most prestigious and premier law enforcement agency in the world, the FBI, but that's not the rank and file FBI guy that I know.

-You know, there's a reason cops have guns.
+You know, same with the intelligence community, the 99%, you know, there's a reason cops have guns.

 There's a reason FBI guys have guns because what they do is dangerous.

-Those people that work in the world of intelligence, thank God they're there, because this is a a god-awful, evil, dangerous world at times, and we've got enemies, both domestic and abroad.
+Those people that work in the world of intelligence, thank God they're there because this is a god-awful, evil, dangerous world at times.

-And there are people as we speak, plotting, planning, scheming, hoping, praying that they can take us down and have another 9-11.
+And there are people, as we speak, plotting, planning, scheming, hoping, praying that they can take us down and have another 9-11.

 Those people exist.

-But these people really believe that we're smelly Walmart buying Trump voters.
+But these people really believe that we're smelly Walmart-buying Trump voters.

-And I'm like, get into the real World.
+And I'm like, get into the real world.

-I, you know, why would you ever say that?
+You know, why would you ever say that?

-You know what I think about people that go to Walmart, Target, Costco's, any of these, these big super chains, which I go to myself all the time.
+You know what I think about people that go to Walmart, Target, Costco's, any of these big super chains, which I go to myself all the time.

 And by the way, I don't understand.

-You know I do all my grocery shopping.
+You know, I do all my grocery shopping.

 I like grocery shopping.

-I like to go.
+I like to go in.

-No, I do shopping.
+No, I do.

-Why do you like why do you like that?
+Why do you like that?

-Because I like to get the stuff that I like, and nobody else picks up the stuff exactly as I like it.
+Because I like to get the stuff that I like and nobody else picks up the stuff exactly as I like it.

 So what's your stuff that you like?

-Well, I can well, you know what I buy by the same stuff every day.
+I buy by the same stuff every day.

-The audience might not know, so let's talk about it.
+The audience might not know.

 What are your favorite items at the grocery store?

-What are you buying something weird?
+Are you buying something weird?

-You know what it is.
+You know what it is?

-Because I'm always on a perpetual diet, so I get these steaks that are thinly cut with a bone that weigh 0.65 uh of a pound.
+So I get these steaks that are thinly cut with a bone that weigh 0.65 of a pound or 0.7 of a pound.

-And I or seven of a pound, and then I get this chopped meat.
+And then I get this chopped meat.

-I like to get the one that's 93% lean, and then I like a special uh sensitive marinara sauce from Reyos that nobody can seem to find but sensitive marinara.
+And then I like a special sensitive marinara sauce from Rayos that nobody can seem to find before.

 Listen, you can make fun all you want.

-And I and I don't make pasta.
+And I don't make pasta.

 Where's the cheese?